junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Until eventually, the brightest light that is like supernova explosion blasts from the Cage.

 That is when Jimmy closes his eyes, not wanting to see anything anymore.
-The Devil is out, the Apocalypse started.
-His hand has killed a girl and left two men rotten in Hell.
+The Devil is out; the Apocalypse started; his hand has killed a girl and left two men rotten in Hell.
 What else does he need to know?

 <br>